eitansuez/istio-troubleshoot/docs/install.md

 # Installation

+## Objective

-The Istio CLI provides a number of commands that relate to the installation of Istio.
+To explore troubleshooting and diagnostic commands associated with the installation of Istio.

 ## Precheck